margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There are strangers walking all around.
 They are my friends.
 I look them in the eyes.
-I see familair people all around.
+I see familiar people all around.
 I see the depth, the light, the ancient soul.
 All across the earth, people walking.